Neste blogue praticam-se a Liberdade e o Direito de Expressão próprios das Sociedades Avançadas

 Different books on the Lisbon Treaty

-Here you can download different books on the Lisbon Treaty for free.
+Here you can download different books on the Lisbon Treaty for free.- The Lisbon Treaty - The Readable Version, with its 3000-word alphabetical Index

 The national parliaments or the European Parliament has no say.
 It is one of 80,000 rules which cannot be changed by the voters.
 See under "Strawberries" and "Number of laws"